-- 13.1 The Local Admission Authority maintains a clear, fair and objective waiting list.
+13.1 The Local Admission Authority maintains a clear, fair and objective waiting list.
 Each added child will require the list to be ranked again in line with the published oversubscription criteria.
 Priority must not be given to children based on the date their application was received or their name was added to the list.
+Looked after

-Looked after children, previously looked after children, and those allocated a place at the school in accordance with a Fair Access Protocol, must take precedence over those on a waiting list. - 13.2 After offers have been made in March 2023 parents and carers can ask to go on the waiting list for any school.
-The waiting list will be held in the criteria order of the Admissions Policy and will close on 31 December 2023.
-Any places which become available will be filled from the waiting list.
+- children, previously looked after children, and those allocated a place at the school in accordance with a Fair Access Protocol, must take precedence over those on a waiting list. - 13.2 After offers have been made on 16th April 2026 the waiting list is maintained until 31st December 2026. - 13.3 For in-year applications they are placed on the waiting list automatically while they are given 20 days to lodge an appeal.
+However, parents must request to remain on a waiting list for the remainder of the academic year.